Probing a diffuse flux of axion-like particles from galactic supernovae with neutrino water Cherenkov detectors: ALPs from SN

 where $p$ is the proton, $n$ the neutron, $\pi$ the pion, and $\Delta$ the baryon that represents the $\Delta$-resonance.
 We introduce a dimensionless coupling constant related to the high energy ALP scale as $g_a = m_N / f_a$, where $m_N$ is the nucleon mass, and $C_{aN}$, with $N=p, n$, are model-dependent $\mathcal{O}(1)$ axion-nucleon coupling constants.
 The pion decay constant is $f_{\pi}=92.4$~MeV, and the axion-pion-nucleon and axion-nucleon-$\Delta$ baryon coupling constants depend on the previous as $C_{a \pi N} = (C_{ap} - C_{an}) / \sqrt{2} g_A$~\cite{Choi:2021ign}, $C_{a N \Delta} = - \sqrt{3}/2 (C_{ap} - C_{an})$~\cite{Ho:2022oaw}, with $g_A \simeq 1.28$~\cite{PDG:2022} the axial coupling.

-The two terms on the first line of Eq.~\eqref{eq:Laxion} represent the ALP-nucleon vertex, which gives rise to the dominant process responsible for ALP emission from hot nuclear matter, nucleon-nucleon Bremsstrahlung, $N N \to N N a$~\cite{RAFFELT19901, PhysRevD.38.2338,Raffelt:1993ix, Giannotti:2005tn, Carenza:2019pxu}.
+The two terms on the first line of Eq.~\eqref{eq:Laxion} represent the ALP-nucleon vertex, which gives rise to the dominant process responsible for ALP emission from hot nuclear matter, nucleon-nucleon bremsstrahlung, $N N \to N N a$~\cite{RAFFELT19901, PhysRevD.38.2338,Raffelt:1993ix, Giannotti:2005tn, Carenza:2019pxu}.
 We define the ALP-proton and ALP-neutron coupling as $g_{aN} = g_a \, C_{aN}$, for convenience.
 The second and third lines contribute to the Compton-like scattering, $\pi\, N \rightarrow N\, a$, also referred to as pion-ALP conversion process, relevant for ALP production in SN for $m_a \gtrsim 135$~MeV.
 In particular, the second line represents a four-particle interaction vertex, which corresponds to a contact interaction between the ALP, a pion, and two nucleons~\cite{PhysRevLett.60.1793,PhysRevLett.60.1797,PhysRevD.39.1020,PhysRevD.42.3297,Carenza:2019pxu,Carenza:2020cis,Fischer:2021jfm,Choi:2021ign}.
 The third line describes the ALP-$\Delta$-resonance vertex that is involved in pion-ALP conversion through an intermediate virtual state, either a nucleon or a $\Delta$-resonance~\cite{Ho:2022oaw}.

 Note that the terms on the first line of Eq.~\eqref{eq:Laxion} also lead to the photo-production channel $\gamma \, p \rightarrow a \, p$.
-However, we have verified that its contribution to the ALP production rate is at least three orders of magnitude smaller than nucleon-nucleon Bremmstrahlung and pion-axion conversion.
+However, as it can be found in Appendix~\ref{app:production}, its contribution to the ALP production rate is at least three orders of magnitude smaller than nucleon-nucleon Bremmstrahlung and pion-axion conversion.

 The general formula for the ALP production spectrum (number density of ALPs produced per unit time and energy in the proto-NS) is~\cite{RAFFELT19901}